jakub-g/blog-wip-public/webperf-getting-started/Getting started with web performance.md

 _Note that global stats are often different than local ones_: in particular, in countries with high data costs, proxying browsers like UC Browser, Opera Mini etc. are very popular, while almost unused elsewhere.

-To get a glimpse of what is the real browsing experience of your users, and how your website compares with competitors, you may want to check [Chrome UX report](https://dev.to/rick_viscomi/a-step-by-step-guide-to-monitoring-the-competition-with-the-chrome-ux-report-4k1o).
+To get a glimpse of what is the real browsing experience of your users, **and how your website compares with competitors**, you may want to check [Chrome UX report](https://dev.to/rick_viscomi/a-step-by-step-guide-to-monitoring-the-competition-with-the-chrome-ux-report-4k1o).

 # Identify test URLs